Action52/BioDataProject/README.md

 ## Train
 * * *
+To re-train, execute
+- the parse_ontology.ipynb notebook
-To re-train, execute the simple_ff-preprocess.ipynb notebook, taking into consideration the paths of the files to use.
+- the simple_ff-preprocess.ipynb notebook, taking into consideration the paths of the files to use.

 ## Test